-To focus your telescope, simply turn either of the focus knobs at the eyepiece end of the optical tube (see figures 2-6 and 2-8).
+To focus your telescope, simply turn either of the focus knobs at the eyepiece end of the optical tube (see figures 2-6 and 2-7).
 Turn the focus knob until the image is sharp.
 Once sharp, turn the knob towards you to focus on an object that is closer than the one you are currently observing.
 Turn the knob away from you to focus on a more distant object than the one you are currently observing.
-The 70 mm and 130 mm have a silver focusing tension screw used to lock the focuser in place.
+The mm and 102 mm has a silver focusing tension screw used to lock the focuser in place.